Need to talk? Call 1800 882 436.

 Co-parenting

-6-minute read
+8-minute read

 Key facts

+Try to put your child first, even if you feel very emotional.
 Co-parenting works better for kids if you:

 • are consistent about rules and rewards

-What the law says about co-parenting
+What does the law say about co-parenting?

 Australia's Family Law Act says both parents are responsible for the care and welfare of their children.
 The law presumes it's best for most children if both parents: